oracle/bpftune/FEATURE_PLAN.md

 ## To do tasks

-### general: switch off tuners on per-ns basis
-- we should not switch of global tuner if someone fiddles with a tunable in a namespace, so make sure we have per-namespace disable for tuners.
-Also do we need to spot initial namespace config of tunables from sysctl.conf and ignore it?

 ### general: add a configurable learning rate
 - currently we check for limit approach and up values based on a 25% value; i.e. within 25% of limit, adjust up by 25%.